 Joker First Reviews: Joaquin Phoenix’s Character Called One Of DC’s Most Frightening Villains!

-Warner Bros' Joker, which recently screened at the Venice Film Festival, seems to have unveiled DC's darkest villain so far.
-Not only did it recieve a standing ovation of 8 long minutes, but, having won critics' appreciation, Jaoquin's Phoenix portrayal of joker is being called the best in the history of DC.
+Warner Bros' Joker, which was recently screened at the Venice Film Festival, seems to have unveiled DC's darkest villain so far.
+Not only did it receive a standing ovation for eight long minutes, but, having won the critics' appreciation, Jaoquin's Phoenix's portrayal of the Joker is being called the best in the history of DC.
 The comic-inspired cinema showcases a different origin of the infamous villain, unlike the earlier ones.
 While Time Out has reviewed Todd Philip's latest film as the best social horror film since Get Out, Empire said it was "a sad, chaotic, slow-burn study".

 American writer and critic reviewed Joker as, "JOKER is a bold, bodacious love letter to Scorsese's #TheKingOfComedy, told through the lens of DC's most iconic villain.
 Dark, disturbing, brutal & sad, it's about an abused man who doesn't start living until he's dead inside.
 Joaquin Phoenix is so damn good" - (sic)